German corvette Emden: Construction and career

-Emden's construction started in late 2019 and later laid down on 30 January 2020 by Lürssen-Werft in Bremen.
+Emdens construction started in late 2019 and later laid down on 30 January 2020 by Lürssen-Werft in Bremen.
 Her forecastle was built by Blohm+Voss and towed to Bremen to be assembled.
 She had been expected to be commissioned in 2025.
 However, in September 2022 it was reported that increasing difficulties in integrating the command and control systems for the Batch 2 ships had resulted in a cost growth of 401 million Euros and at least a two year delay for the completion of the lead Batch 2 vessel, and potentially cascading delays for the next two ships in the Batch 2 program (including Emden) as well.

 On 13 October 2020, she started being towed to Hamburg for assembly with her aft section.
 She arrived on 17 at Hamburg and on 21 of the same month her assembly started to take place.

 In early January 2025, dozens of kilograms of metal shavings were discovered in the gearbox of the ship.
 The presence of the shavings is suspected as sabotage.
 The discovery of the shavings occurred during an inspection prior to the ship's maiden voyage.
+In an Eurojust operation in early 2026 a 54 year old Greek and a 37 year old Romanian citizen were arrested.
+They are suspected to have sabotaged Emden while they were working at Hamburg harbor in 2025, where the ship was moored before being handed over to the German Navy.